 Olivia is a policy professional currently working in the UK civil service.
 She has an MA in Russian Studies and is currently studying for an MSc in Conflict, Security and International Development.
 She is passionate about tackling global inequality.
 In her spare time, she enjoys playing music with friends.

-Joanna is a lawyer at the global law firm Allen & Overy in the Projects, Energy and Infrastructure Group.
+Joanna is a lawyer specialising in international energy and infrastructure projects.
 She has over ten years’ experience working with diversity and education-focussed charities, both in the UK and abroad.
 Through her role as a lawyer, she is involved in several mentorship schemes for aspiring solicitors from ethnic minority backgrounds.
 Joanna was President of the Cambridge Union Society (the world’s oldest debating society) and a member of its board of trustees.

 Vinod Tailor MBE is the former High Sheriff of Bedfordshire and a Deputy Lord Lieutenant.
 He has a business background and has worked in 32 countries.
 He is a Fellow of both the Chartered Institute of Bankers and Chartered Institute of Securities and Investments.
 He arrived in Luton with his family in 1972 as refugees from Uganda and is tireless in his charitable work, dedicated to giving back to society, especially to numerous voluntary organisations in Bedfordshire.